Between Two Rivers

 Between Two Rivers is the third novel by American author Nicholas Rinaldi, first published in 2004 by HarperCollins.
 It is set at the southern end of Manhattan Island which lies between the Hudson and East Rivers, hence the title.

-Plot introduction
+Summary

 It consists of several intertwining stories concerning the residents of Echo Park, a fictitious Battery Park condominium and its Romanian concierge, Farro Fescu.
 Residents include a quilter commissioned by the United Nations, an undertaker, an ex-Luftwaffe pilot, a plastic surgeon specialising in sex change operations, and the story involves the complex interactions between them, including love affairs, rape, suicide and poisoning.
 It also includes the impact on the residents of both the 1993 bombing and 2001 destruction of the World Trade Center.